Ceftriaxone-ACOS, 2 g

 Treatment

-Hemodialysis and peritoneal dialysis will not reduce drug concentrations in overdose.
+In case of overdose, hemodialysis and peritoneal dialysis will not reduce drug concentrations.
 There is no specific antidote.
 Treatment of overdose is symptomatic.

 ---|---|